ophub/amlogic-s9xxx-armbian/documents/README.md

 ```
 Place the backed-up files in the corresponding directory of the [u-boot](https://github.com/ophub/u-boot) repository: [u-boot/amlogic/bootloader/a311d-oes](https://github.com/ophub/u-boot/tree/main/u-boot/amlogic/bootloader/a311d-oes).

-You might have noticed that the reserved partition is 64MB in size, so why did we only back up 8MB?
-This is because on the oes(a311d) device, only the first 8MB of the reserved partition contains critical data; the subsequent 56MB is empty and does not need to be backed up.
-Here is how you can verify this:
+You might have noticed that the reserved partition is 64MB in size, yet only 8MB was backed up.
+On the oes(a311d) device, only the first 8MB contains critical data; the remaining 56MB is empty.
+Here is how to verify this:

 ```shell
 # First, back up the complete 64MB file of the reserved partition: